inviolableinsingularity/blog/README.md

 * This app uses neDB, a simple MongoDB-like datastore.
 In a production environment, a more robust DBMS or NoSQL would obviously be more desirable.
-* I had intended to include a WYSIWYG Markdown editor, but none of the ones I tried would work in an isometric environment, and I did not have enough time to find one that would.
-Whoops. :(
+* ~~I had intended to include a WYSIWYG Markdown editor, but none of the ones I tried would work in an isometric environment, and I did not have enough time to find one that would.
+Whoops. :(~~ I integrated ByteMD, a Markdown editor that isn't strictly WYSIWYG (it's a side-by-side editor), which was the only library I could find out of almost a dozen that was SSR-safe out of the box.
+While it's not really a true rich text experience, integration with a similar, more full-featured editor should not be significantly different.
 * The user credentials are hardcoded to ``admin`` and ``password`` for demo purposes.
 Obviously, there should be a proper datastore backing up the authentication system in a production-ready app.